ilaif/gh-prx/README.md

 This is "my dashed string"
 ```

+`title`:

+Capitalizes the first letter of each word in a string.

+`lower`:

+Lower cases a string.

+`upper`:

+Upper cases a string.

 ### Special template variable names

 * `{{.Type}}` - Used to interpret GitHub labels to add to the PR and issue type to add the branch name.